kh2g21/tfl_central_line_etl_pipeline/README.md

 **PostgreSQL database**:

 Set up a PostgreSQL database.
 The code assumes a connection to a database at postgres, with port 5432 with a user postgres and a password (replace ************ in DB_URI with your actual password).
 You will need to create a database named postgres (or update DB_URI to match your database name), and ensure the PostgreSQL server is running and accessible (e.g., locally or via a container like Docker).
+Also, be sure to update `docker-compose.yaml` file with your correct PostgreSQL login credentials.